Why subscribe?

 Russia sanctioned me in May 2022, so perhaps I’m doing something right.1

-I am pursuing a Ph.D. at King’s College London, looking at how the US responded to Russian political warfare in the early cold war before détente.
+I am a Ph.D. candidate at King’s College London.
+My thesis examines how the US responded to Russian political warfare in the early cold war before détente.
 I am also revising my book on the history and evolution of the Smith-Mundt Act, a topic I have spent way more time studying over the past dozen years than is probably wise or healthy.
 However, that history is relevant today since we sadly know little about – and learn less – from our past.
-(Calls to bring back the US Information Agency is a poster child for such ignorance.)
+(Calls to bring back the US Information Agency is a poster child for such ignorance.
+I’ve said it before, and I’ll say it again.)

 I earned a B.A. in International Relations and a Master of Public Diplomacy from the University of Southern California.
 I also studied European security and the Middle East at the University of Wales, Aberystwyth.